 All risks covered

-Yet another issue with traditional ventilating cavity barriers is that they may fail when cladding moves due to wind pressure or becomes warped by fire.
-The intumescence may not expand properly to fill a gap as it widens, either due to insufficient intumescent material or because it has become brittle, loose or dropped out.
+Yet another issue with traditional ventilating cavity barriers is that they may fail when cladding moves due to wind pressure or become warped by fire.
+The intumescence may not expand properly to fill a gap as it widens, either due to insufficient intumescent material or because it has become brittle, loose or has dropped out.
 Yet another issue is wrap- around plastics, which melt, ignite and drip.
 This may in turn ignite other combustibles or the top plastics of cavity barriers below.
 In some regions, fires in attics of wooden buildings or wildfires expose wind-borne embers to other buildings that may have rain-screen cladding.
 Embers are also a threat as they may drop down into or be pulled up inside cavities by the chimney effect, thereby bypassing barriers unless they are ember resistant.